2013 Malaysian Grand Prix: Post-race

 While in Australia, Webber received a telephone call from Red Bull owner and co-founder Dietrich Mateschitz, who asked for an oral and written account of events because he was irate about the damage to his company's reputation.
 Although media reports and comments from the Formula One community speculated about his future at Red Bull and whether reserve driver, Sébastien Buemi, would replace him, Webber dismissed the suggestions and would continue driving for the team for the foreseeable future and talk to Mateschitz about his future later in the year.
 Webber said in 2020 he believed Vettel might regret the incident, but added that he was not "an angel at certain other events here and there."

 Alonso said that he could have challenged for the victory had he not retired on the second lap due to Ferrari's similar race pace to Red Bull: "No one was especially quick, so I think we could really have fought for the win."
 According to Button, he could have battled Mercedes for third position on strategy.
 Although Rosberg begged Ross Brawn to reconsider his decision to maintain position, he respected Mercedes' judgment and finishing third and fourth and duelling Red Bull was "such a milestone".
 Mercedes motorsport boss Toto Wolff said that Rosberg was unhappy about the situation but understood the decision to hold position: "We are all grown ups and they are grown up.
 They are professional sportsmen and they understand that sometimes there can be a certain controversy in a certain situation."

-The result moved Vettel into the lead of the World Drivers' Championship with 40 points, and Räikkönen fell to second place.
+The result moved Vettel into the lead of the World Drivers' Championship that he would never relinquish for the rest of the season with 40 championship points, and Räikkönen fell to second place.
 Webber rose three positions to third place, Hamilton moved to fourth, and Massa dropped from fourth to fifth.
-Red Bull took the lead of the World Constructors' Championship with 60 points.
+Red Bull took the lead of the World Constructors' Championship with 60 championship points.
 Lotus maintained second place, and Ferrari fell from first to third.
 Mercedes and Force India retained fourth and fifth place, with 17 races left in the season.